marykdb/maryk/yaml/README.md

 yamlWriter.writeEndObject()
 ```

-Using apply syntax in Kotlin
+An example using the apply syntax in Kotlin
 ```kotlin
 val outputWriter = ...